-- Twenty-five three-credit-hour courses, as follows: 6 courses in Biblical Studies (3000-Q, 3200-Q, plus four others) 2 courses in Church History 3 courses in Theological Studies (3510-Q or 3512-Q plus two others) 1 course in Liturgical Studies (Either 3808-Q or 3840-Q) 2 courses in Moral Theology 6 courses in Pastoral Studies (at least one course in Faith Development, at least one in Pastoral Skills and at least one in Spirituality) Pastoral and Theological Integration Seminar (3900-Q) 4 elective courses 25 total courses required. - 2.
+- 1. Thirty-five three-credit-hour courses, as follows: - 6 courses in Biblical Studies (3000-Q, 3200-Q, plus four others) - 2 courses in Church History - 3 courses in Theological Studies (3510-Q or 3512-Q, plus two others) - 5 courses in Liturgical Studies (3808-Q, 3818-Q, 3840-Q, plus two others) - 2 courses in Moral Theology - 6 courses in Pastoral Studies (at least one course in Faith Development, at least one in Pastoral Skills and at least one in Spirituality) - 1 Pastoral and Theological Integration Seminar (3900-Q) - 5 credit hours for one unit of CPE/SPM - 5 credit hours for one unit of SPIP (Parish Internship) - 35 total required. - 2.
 The Supervised Practice of Ministry or a Clinical Pastoral Education basic unit from an accredited site must be completed prior to the student's admission to year two of the degree program. - 3.
 The Supervised Parish Internship requirement is a fifteen-week practicum approved and sponsored by the College. - 4.
 A minimum average of 70% with no mark less than 60% in all courses so graded. - 5.
 A minimum of five of the seven semesters required for the degree as a full-time student. - 6.
 Completion of all the requirements of the M. Div. degree program normally within seven years from the date of first registration. - 7.
 Students are required to: - participate in the Community Placement program for at least three semesters - attend three Vocational Development Seminars - complete the Academic Development Seminar (ADS) 1: Research Methods and Academic Integrity